10+ Places to Take the Grandparents in Atlanta

 Dance with the grandparents in the iconic Fountain of Rings – the largest interactive fountain in the world!
 Then take a seat and watch the dancing water program that features lights and music.
 Visit the playground while you’re there and use the engraved bricks to invent new games.

 Exhibits covering Atlanta’s rich history engage grandparents.
-And soon, the Texas Locomotive will be on display, along with the story of the Great Locomotive Chase.
+View the Texas Locomotive and hear the story of the Great Locomotive Chase.
 Kids love the special exhibits, trails and farm animals.
 Make a visit extra memorable by scheduling an appointment to have your kids interview a grandparent at the StoryCorps Booth on the AHC campus.

 Atlanta’s oldest farmers market offers a bit of something for everyone.
 With many eateries and shops, it’s ideal for a very hot or very rainy day.
 Go hungry!
 This is a mealtime adventure that requires no compromising; everyone can find a bite to suit their tastes.